Nursing Schools in Florida - 2020 Rankings

 Classes take place inside Vivian M. Duxbury Hall whose entire top floor is a simulation laboratory where students can learn and practical skills such IV insertion and suctioning.
 Students are able to refine their skills further through clinical rotations at institutions like Tallahassee Memorial HealthCare; Capital Regional Medical Center; Florida State Hospital; Archbold Medical Center in Thomasville, Georgia; local county health departments and Wolfson Children’s Hospital in Jacksonville.
 The nursing school is also the home to The Tallahassee Memorial HealthCare Center for Research and Evidence Based Practice, which is a center for fieldwork that seeks to optimize treatment outcomes for patients.

-This nursing school in Florida administers seventeen scholarships
+This nursing school administers seventeen scholarships

 for aspiring nurses.
 Students who are interested in applying for these funds must submit their applications directly to the College of Nursing.
 Junior, senior and graduate students may also apply for the prestigious New Alumni Ambassadors Award.
 Federal financial aid is administered through the University’s Office of Financial Aid.
 Both scholarships and federal financial assistance require the submission of a FAFSA form.